 Progression is time and criterion-based, dependent on soft tissue healing, patient demographics and clinician evaluation.
+If patient desires to return to sports, a prior conversation with physician is required as well as physician clearance to begin return to sport criteria.
+Return to sport likely only appropriate for previously active individuals.
+Low impact activities are the most appropriate, while activities that require higher demand of the upper extremity or come with a fall risk are less appropriate.
 If you are working with an Ohio State Sports Medicine patient and questions arise, please contact the author by calling our office at (614) 293-2385.